stivalaa/geodesic_cycles/README.md

 Martin, J. L. 2017.
 "The structure of node and edge generation in a delusional social network".
 Journal of Social Structure, 18(1):1–21. https://www.exeley.com/journal_of_social_structure/doi/10.21307/joss-2018-005

+Martin, J. L. 2020.
+"Comment on Geodesic Cycle Length Distributions in Delusional and Other Social Networks".
+Journal of Social Structure, 21(1):77-93. https://www.exeley.com/journal_of_social_structure/doi/10.21307/joss-2020-003

 Stivala, A. 2019.
 "The hollow ring of randomness: Large worlds in small data".
 Fourth Annual Australian Social Network Analysis Conference (ASNAC 2019), November 28-29, 2019, Adelaide, South Australia. https://stivalaa.github.io/AcademicWebsite/slides/geodesic_cycles_slides.pdf

-Stivala, A. 2020 "Geodesic cycle length distributions in delusional and other social networks".
-Journal of Social Structure, 21(2.1):1-42. https://www.exeley.com/journal_of_social_structure/doi/10.21307/joss-2020-002
+Stivala, A. 2020.
+"Geodesic cycle length distributions in delusional and other social networks".
+Journal of Social Structure, 21(1):35-76. https://www.exeley.com/journal_of_social_structure/doi/10.21307/joss-2020-002

+Stivala, A. 2020.
+"Reply to “Comment on Geodesic Cycle Length Distributions in Delusional and Other Social Networks”" Journal of Social Structure 21(1):94-106. https://www.exeley.com/journal_of_social_structure/doi/10.21307/joss-2020-004